About the SRA

 The Somerville Redevelopment Authority (SRA) is the City of Somerville’s duly constituted redevelopment authority under Massachusetts General Laws c.
 121B.

-In accordance with its enabling statute, there are five members, four of whom are appointed by the Mayor and one of whom is appointed by the Governor.
-The members serve staggered terms of three years each.
+In accordance with its enabling statute, there are seven members: Five members are appointed by the Mayor, one member is appointed by the Governor, and one member is appointed by the President of the City Council.
+The members serve staggered terms of three years each, with the exception of the City Council appointee, who serves during the term of the Council President who appointed him/her.
 Each member must be a Somerville resident.

-The SRA meets approximately once a month.
-It does not have a standing meeting time, but a Notice of Meeting and Agenda is posted at least 48 hours in advance of a meeting in accordance with the Open Meeting Law.
+The SRA meets approximately once per month.
+It does not have a standing meeting time, but meeting notices and agendas are posted at least 48 hours in advance of a meeting in accordance with the Open Meeting Law.

 - Ben Ewen-Campen (City Council Appointee)